As a registered charity, the Executive Committee exists to ensure that we meet the legal requirements of our charitable status.

 Each member of the Executive Committee gives their time voluntarily and frequently goes above and beyond the call of duty in so many ways.
 Together with their particular areas of responsibility or interest, they are:

 I became involved with the charity a few months after my son, Alex, was born.
-Previously I had never heard of GBS and was extremely worried when I was told I was a carrier shortly after his birth.
+Previously I had never heard of group B Strep and was extremely worried when I was told I was a carrier shortly after his birth.
 Alex was on intravenous antibiotics for the first week of his life.
 I now have a daughter (Francesca) as well and felt a lot more confident knowing that I was a carrier (I took another test to establish this).

 I‘m an American ex-patriate who has lived in Britain since 1981.
 Jane and I have two children (one of each).